 In Rufus, choose to create a Windows To Go drive

-The next step is to select the Partition scheme and Target system.
-There are two options for each, which you should choose depending on what types of computers you intend to use the Windows To Go USB drive in the future:
+Next, select your preferred Partition scheme and Target system.
+There are two options for each.
+Depending on the types of computers where you intend to use the Windows To Go USB drive in the future, here’s what you should do:

 Select the Partition scheme and Target system